fedidcg/login-element/README.md

 # Open Questions

-- Can/should developers be able to control whether the `<federation>` element is a "semantics only" element (such as `<search>`) so that it can be deployed exclusively in agentic browsers (but not affect regular users?)?
+- Can/should developers be able to control whether the `<login>` element is a "semantics only" element (such as `<search>`) so that it can be deployed exclusively in agentic browsers (but not affect regular users?)?
 If so, how?

 # Alternatives Under Consideration